 Exception breakpoints: suspend the program when

 Exceptionor its subclasses are thrown.
-In JetBrains DataSpell, you can set breakpoints for Python exceptions.
+In DataSpell, you can set breakpoints for Python exceptions.
 They apply globally to the exception condition and do not require a particular source code reference.

 Set line breakpoints